wagdav/thewagner.net/content/2025-10-11-Taking-nodes.markdown

 * _Fleeting note_: temporary reminder of an idea, thought, or piece of information.
-* _Project note_: information relevant to a achieve a specific goal, often involving other people.
+* _Project note_: information relevant to achieve a specific goal, often involving other people.
 * _Permanent note_: distilled ideas and arguments that form the core of a knowledge base.